NonLogicalDev/gofancyimports/README.md

 of `[]ImportDelaration`.

 You can reorder add or remove entries from those `ImportDeclarations`.
-No comments will be lost and all comments will be magically and appropriately placed.
+No comments will be lost and all new and existing comments will be magically and appropriately placed.

 <table>
 <tr>